Sonia-corporation/sonia-discord/CONTRIBUTING.md

 The Discord id will be used on simple text messages to use your name as a mention instead of pure text.
 If the Discord id is not set the username will be used instead as fallback.

+**Note for the quote:**

+We use [Fav Quotes](https://favqs.com) to get some random quotes.
+To avoid exposing my own API key, it was added inside the secret environment.
+If you wish to run Sonia locally and have the quote features working as expected, you need to provide [your own API key](https://favqs.com/api_keys).

 ### Create the Firebase service account file